followmyutopia/devextreme-documentation/concepts/05 Widgets/TileView/05 Customize Tile Appearance.md

-For a minor customization of tiles, you can use the default item template.
-This template defines the appearance of a tile depending on whether [specific fields](/api-reference/10%20UI%20Widgets/dxTileView/5%20Default%20Item%20Template '/Documentation/ApiReference/UI_Widgets/dxTileView/Default_Item_Template/') are present or absent from the tile's data object.
+For a minor customization of tiles, you can define [specific fields](/api-reference/10%20UI%20Widgets/dxTileView/1%20Configuration/items '/Documentation/ApiReference/UI_Widgets/dxTileView/Configuration/items/') in item data objects.
 For example, the following code generates three tiles: the first is disabled, the second is not customized, the third is hidden.

 ---
 #####jQuery